Odevmo/Security-scanner-Odoo18/README.md

 ## Contributing

-We welcome your contributions!
-Create an issue, open a pull request, or suggest enhancements to improve security for the Odoo ecosystem.
+Contributions are welcome!
+Feel free to open an issue, suggest enhancements, or create a pull request to help strengthen the security of the Odoo ecosystem.